TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 People often tell me that the stuff I make— what I make is too esoteric— too abstract— hypothetical— research based.

-> I don't see the point of this
+> I don't see the point in this

 What we need is a *product*

-> What we need is a *product*
+What we need is a *product*

-I don't see the point of this
+> And I don't see the point in this

 Cellpond would be much better as a game, you see— You could be charging for this— Are you going to make a startup?